jundalisay/spblist/content/en/social/cycles/germany.md

 ### The Best Choice

 Germany will hold elections in February for a new government.
-Of the candidates and parties, the best one to fit the solution is Sahra Wagenknecht of the left-wing BSW party.
+Of the candidates and parties, the best one to fit the solution is **Sahra Wagenknecht of the left-wing BSW party**.

 {{< i s="/photos/countries/de/sahra.jpg" a="Sahra" c="Sahra Wagenknecht and BSW is a better choice than AfD" >}}